jwsmart/skrminiupgradenotes/README.md

-# Ender 3 SRK Mini E3 v3 upgrade notes
+# Ender 3 SKR Mini E3 v3 upgrade notes

 My notes on upgrading my Ender 3's to the SKR Mini E3 v3 Mine is configured to used the stock microswitch for homing Z, and the BLTouch for bed leveling.